ChardPeterz/Weather-app-usin-Api/README.md

 <h1 align="center">Weather-app-using-Api </h1>

-This weatther app was created using html css and js only
+This App was created using html css and js only

+<h2 align="center">Future Ideas </h2>

+1. Redo this app using React.